levvim/dotvim/README.md

-# Vim configuration
+# dotvim: Vim configuration

 My current Vim configuration.
-It is fairly standard with the addition of Nvim-r and QOL keybinds.
+It is fairly standard with the addition of gdb (Conque, Nvim-r) and QOL keybinds.

-Packages are managed via pathogen and colorset is colorized dark.
+Packages are managed via pathogen.

 * surround
 * fugitive